agarcia-it/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
-It will be installed on a Windows virtual machine using Microsoft Azure.<br />
+It will be installed on a virtual machine running Windows 10 via Microsoft Azure.<br />

 <h2>Environments and Technologies Used</h2>